 Electric Vehicle Maintenance Costs

 The maintenance costs of electric vehicles (EVs) are generally lower than those of traditional gasoline-powered vehicles.
-It is because EVs have fewer moving parts, resulting in fewer opportunities for wear and tear and fewer required maintenance tasks.
-Additionally, EVs typically require less frequent oil changes and have regenerative braking technology, which reduces wear on the brake pads.
+This is because EVs have fewer moving parts, resulting in fewer opportunities for wear and tear and fewer required maintenance tasks.

-While EVs may have lower maintenance costs, they can have higher upfront costs due to the cost of the battery system and specialized components.
 Additionally, EV repairs can be more expensive due to the specialized technology involved.
 However, the overall maintenance costs of an EV over its lifetime are generally lower compared to gas vehicles.

 Electric Car Maintenance Cost Per Year